-The short days and frosty temperatures are enough to make us want to hunker down and hibernate.
+The frosty temperatures are enough to make us want to hunker down and hibernate.

 As there’s nothing like a chilly draught to ruin the cosy refuge of home, make sure you draught-proof your house with our clever, inexpensive and fast-working tips.